Get to know the benefits of astaxanthin for your joints, skin and eyes — and its ability to enhance athletic performance.

 The benefits of astaxanthin for serious athletes are significant.
 Regular users report that supplementing with astaxanthin:

-If you are a avid athlete, you don't want to be hampered with fatigue or sore joints and muscles.
-Anything that can reduce inflammation will benefit your athletic capacity — and astaxanthin has been shown to be one of the most effective natural inflammatories there are.
+If you excercise regularly, you don't want to be slowed down from fatigue or sore joints and muscles.
+Anything that can reduce inflammation will benefit your performance — and astaxanthin has been shown to be one of the most effective natural inflammatories there are.

 How does astaxanthin help with stamina and endurance?
 Astaxanthin's ability to increase your endurance is due to its beneficial effect on your mitochondria, the part of your cells that generates up to 95 percent of your energy.
 Many of your mitochondrial cells are found in your muscle tissue; that's where you have the greatest need for them.
 When your mitochondria can't produce enough energy to meet your body's demands, your strength and endurance suffer.